 - Use Portainer to make managing Docker and its components easier

-By learning Docker and taking a Docker certification training, developers can utilize Docker to create, deploy, and run applications using containers.
+Developers can use Docker to create, deploy, and run applications using containers.
 The containers help manipulate what a developer codes to ship out to any application that would use it, and it eliminates the worry for the developer of any customized settings the device may have.

 What is Docker?

-Docker is a tool for developers to package up an application using containers to ensure what they’re creating gets delivered to the user device correctly, despite any preset settings or customizations that are different from the device the code was tested on.
+Docker is a tool for software development to package up an application using container orchestration to ensure what they’re creating gets delivered to the user device correctly, despite any preset settings or customizations that are different from the device the code was tested on.

 Launched in 2013, Docker container technology was created to use existing computing concepts and apply them specifically in the Linux world.

 Do I need to learn Docker?

 With a myriad of coding skills for a developer to learn, it’s natural to weigh if adding a Docker certification to one’s arsenal is necessary.

 The great thing about learning Docker is a lot of the hard parts are already done for the developer.
 The community of Docker developers maintains images on Docker Hub, which means setting up an application environment can be as simple as a one-line command.
 This means developers do not need to spend time setting up the system for the application to run on and get straight to developing the application.

 Apps created on Docker don’t require their own operating system.
 Think iOS or Android-specific apps, that only work on those devices.
 This means developers do not need to maintain the operating system, allowing them to focus on other things.